5 Cyber Safety Tips for Parenting In a Digital World

 - Choose your battles carefully.
 If you are overly critical about everything being discussed online, you will force your child into the shadows.
 They may make a second account or move to a new app you don’t know about.
 If you see an issue that must be addressed, do it offline and away from the eyes and ears of their friends.

-Be the adult you want your child to be.
+Be the adult you want your student to be.